Brooklyn-STEAM/e-lusive.tech/src/members/jprity.md

-Hi my name is Jannatul Prity, I am a rising 11th grades attending Bedford Academy Highschool.
+Hi my name is Jannatul Prity, I am a rising 12th grader attending Bedford Academy Highschool.
 I hope to grow into a young independent women in STEM, creating significant impacts in the work I partake in.